-The U.S. Fish & Wildlife Service in Region 6 (Service) hereby states its intent and commitment to assist with and participate in the implementation of the Columbia spotted frog Conservation Agreement and Strategy, as prepared by the interagency Columbia Spotted Frog Conservation Team.
+The U.S. Fish & Wildlife Service (Region 6) hereby states its intent and commitment to assist with and participate in the implementation of the Columbia spotted frog Conservation Agreement and Strategy, as prepared by the interagency Columbia Spotted Frog Conservation Team.
 Specific commitments made hereby are as follows:

-- To provide funding opportunities through the ESA Section 6 process to the Conservation Team and/or involved states for implementation of the Agreement, as allowed by applicable law. - 2.
+- 1. To provide funding through the ESA Section 6 process to the Conservation Team and/or involved states for implementation of the Agreement. - 2.
 To provide a representative to the interagency Columbia spotted frog Conservation Team. - 3.
-To review and provide comments for any Federal projects that may impact the Columbia spotted frog, under authority of the Fish & Wildlife Coordination Act, including (1) projects requiring a Clean Water Act section 404 permit issued by the U.S. Army Corps of Engineers, (2) water development projects created by the Bureau of Reclamation and (3) private water development projects regulated under the Federal Energy Regulatory Commission. - Coordinate and assist other Federal agencies to protect Columbia spotted frog from land and water altering activities that may impact Service lands that may harbor Columbia spotted frog.
+To review and provide comments for any projects federally authorized, funded, or carried out that may impact the Columbia spotted frog, and under authority of the Fish & Wildlife Coordination Act, on projects requiring a Clean Water Act section 404 permit issued by the U.S. Army Corps of Engineers, or on water developments created by the Bureau of Reclamation or by private water development projects regulated under the Federal Energy Regulatory Commission. - 4.
+Coordinate and assist other Federal agencies to protect Columbia spotted frog from land and water altering activities on Service lands that may harbor Columbia spotted frog.